How To Get Better At Writing: 18 Practical Tips

 Table of Contents

-• Reading, practice, and constructive feedback activities are critical for steady writing practice.
+• A 2024 study by the School of Foreign Languages at Southeast University states that reading, practice, and constructive feedback activities are critical for steady writing practice.

 • Tutoring, worksheets, extensive reading, journaling, and writing for real-life tasks are primary strategies to improve writing skills.